 Written by Bethany, PA to Luke Granger

-Here at Luke Granger Photography, we work with estate agents and homeowners across Kent and the surrounding areas offering professional property photography and videography services.
-It is well known in the property industry that first impressions are extremely important; when a property is presented correctly, potential buyers will become far more engaged in a home, leading to an increase in viewings followed by offers being placed on the table.
+Here at Luke Granger Photography, we work with estate agents and homeowners across Kent offering professional property photography and video services.
+It is well known that first impressions are extremely important; when a property is presented in its best light, more potential buyers will be interested in a home, leading to an increase in viewings, followed by more offers and potentially a greater sale price being achieved.

 Here Are Our Top Tips On How To Prepare A House For Sale